marrow/web.api/README.md

 #### POST, PATCH

 When more authoritatively demanding information be persisted through the submission of an encoded request body, keyword arguments are interpreted by default as form-encoded POST data.
+This is passed through to the user agent call as the `data` argument.